str-ucture/CoKLIMAx-II/docs/en/_sources/rst_kurs1/02-netcdf-einfuhrung.rst.txt

        <a href="../_static/notebooks/CDSdata/reanalysis-era5-land.zip" download>⇩ ERA5-Land (Dataset)</a>
    </div>

-First, extract the data by copying the following code block into your notebook and modifying the lines as needed:
+First unzip the data, copy the following block into your notebook and modify the lines as required:

     .. code-block:: python